lit/lit-element/docs/_guide/styles.md

 <my-element></my-element>
 ```

+Inheritance also a thing.
+Custom props too.
+We recommend custom CSS properties, see [Custom props](#customprops).

-## Theming
+## Theming an app

-### Custom props
+### Custom CSS properties {#customprops}

-Custom properties inherit down the DOM tree, and through shadow root boundaries You can use this to let your users apply styles and themes to your elements.
+Custom properties inherit down the DOM tree, and through shadow root boundaries.
+You can use this to let your users apply styles and themes to your elements.

 For example, the following element sets its background color to a CSS variable that uses the value of the custom property `--myBackground` if it is available, and uses `yellow` otherwise: